etsauer/casl-ansible/docker/control-host-openstack/README.md

 ## Running

-There are two options for running the `control-node` containers:
+There are two options for running the `control-host` containers:

 1. Raw `docker run` command
 2. Background container via `docker-compose`